-Qualitative measure.
-The seventh criterion the Compensation Committee selected for 2019 was a qualitative measure which includes elements of environmental, health and safety performance.
+The fifth criterion the Compensation Committee selected for 2020 was a qualitative measure which includes elements of environmental, health and safety performance ("HSE").
 Range continues to be committed to ensuring it provides a safe work place and instilling a culture of safety and environmental responsibility at every level of our organization.
 Priorities include elements of safety performance, emissions and water management and corporate citizenship.
 We focus on transparency around HSE and encourage reporting of all incidents involving our employees and contractors (including near misses) and we have used examples of incidents reported as a vehicle to educate our employees and contractors to improve our HSE practices.
-There are also quantitative measures used here such as reductions in emissions, number of spills, auto accidents and leak detection inspections.
+There are also quantitative measures evaluated such as reductions in emissions, number of spills, auto accidents, leak detection inspections and notices of violations.
+The performance target was achieved in 2020 by the committee's review and analysis of several HSE results including: